 For more information contact Devonport City Council’s Community Development and Recreation Officer Nikita Hillier at email@example.com or call 03 6424 0511.

-Anyone experiencing problems with gambling or seeking help is encouraged to call the Gamblers Helpline on 1800 858 858 or visit www.gamblinghelponline.org.au
+Anyone experiencing problems with gambling or seeking help is encouraged to call the free Gamblers Helpline on 1800 858 858 or visit www.gamblinghelponline.org.au